AmokSolderer/APC/README.md

 To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards, at a price of well below 100€ per board.
 A more detailed calculation of the costs can be found in the [APC wiki](https://github.com/AmokSolderer/APC/wiki/Home).

-At the moment the APC cannot run the original Williams EPROM software, but we're working on a solution to conntect the APC via USB to PinMame.
+The APC by itself cannot run the original Williams EPROM software, but there is a small additional board available from the [Lisy project](https://lisy.dev) which is called Lisy_Mini.
+This board can be conntected to the APC via USB and runs PinMame on a Raspberry Pi.
+For more information please have a look at my PinMame page.
 However, this board is mainly meant to be a platform for people who want to program their own rules and features.
-Therefore the APC software offers an API providing the necessary commands to make this a lot easier, but you still have to code the game specific part by yourself.
-But the new USB control mode is not only meant for PinMame, but also for the [Mission Pinball Framework](http://missionpinball.org/), which would be an alternative to coding.
+Therefore the APC software offers an [API](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/APC_SW_reference.pdf) providing the necessary commands to make this a lot easier.
+It's still a lot of effort to program a game completely from scratch, but you could run your game in PinMame and only use the API to do changes or extensions to the original rules.
+But the USB control mode is not only meant for PinMame, but also for the [Mission Pinball Framework](http://missionpinball.org/), which would be an alternative to coding.

 To see the APC in action take a look at my [Black Knight game video](https://youtu.be/N5ipyHBKzgs)